Preethas/Preethas.github.io/_posts/2017-07-25-Zone js and Angular4.md

 ```

+<h3> Angular 1 Change Detection </h3>

+Angular 1 forced us to use $scope.$apply to force DOM updation .
+Any changes done out of angular context
+(say in a setTimeout function) would not be reflected in the DOM as angular doesnt know that it had to update
+the UI.
+Angular triggered the digest cycle as a result of asynchronous operations like $timeout , $http .

+<iframe width="100%" height="300" src="//jsfiddle.net/pree888/qqymy5bn/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 <h3> Angular 4 and Zone js </h3>

 Angular js offers two way binding , when the data is updated the view gets updated automatically and vice versa.